 Methane is a non-toxic, flammable and odorless gas.
-In an accident, when LNG is spilled and its vapors come into contact with an ignition source, the vapor will ignite only if the vapor concentration in air is between 5% and 15% volume.
+In an accident, when LNG is spilled and its vapors encounter an ignition source, the vapor will ignite only if the vapor concentration in air is between 5% and 15% volume.
 Immediate ignition with liquid still on the ground could cause the spill to develop into a pool fire and present a radiant heat hazard.
-If there is no ignition source, the LNG will vaporize rapidly forming a cold gas cloud that is heavier than air, mixes with ambient air, spreads and is carried downwind.
-The dispersion of the cloud due to the wind results in its temperature increase due to mixing with air but the temperature is always lower than that of air.
-Also, the density of the cloud decreases due to continuous mixing with air; however, the cloud density is never lower than that of the ambient air.
+If there is no ignition source, the LNG will vaporize rapidly forming a cold gas cloud that is initially heavier than air, mixes with ambient air, spreads and is carried downwind.
+The dispersion of the cloud due to wind results in the cloud temperature increasing due to mixing with air and contact with other materials and surfaces.
+The clouds temperature will remain lower than that of air and continue to travel at ground level until the clouds temperature is greater than that of air and becomes buoyant.
+Also, the density of the cloud decreases due to continuous mixing with air and contact with other materials and surfaces; however, the cloud density is never lower than that of the ambient air.
 The result is that the cloud is always heavier than air and disperses hugging the ground (with highest vapor concentrations at ground level).
 As stated above, the vapor is ignitable only in the 5% to 15% concentration range.
 Because in the initial stages the dispersing cloud is cold (starting from -260 °F), the dispersing cloud is visible as a white cloud due to the condensation of water vapor from the atmosphere.
-However, as the overall cloud temperature increases due to mixing with ambient air, and as the cloud temperature increases to above the "wet bulb" temperature corresponding to the relative humidity of the atmospheric air, the condensed water re-evaporates and the cloud becomes nonvisible.
+However, as the overall cloud temperature increases due to mixing with ambient air, and as the cloud temperature increases to above the "wet bulb" temperature corresponding to the relative humidity of the atmospheric air, the condensed water re-evaporates and the cloud becomes non-visible.
 The flammable region of the vapor cloud is enclosed within the visible vapor cloud if the ambient relative humidity is greater than or equal to 55%.
 For regions with relative humidity less than this value, the flammable cloud is outside the visible cloud.
-An ignition source can ignite the vapor cloud only when it is "on" and the vapor concentration is in the 5% to 15% average vapor concentration in air.
-Once ignited, the vapors will burn back, generally upwind, to the LNG source.
+An ignition source can ignite the vapor cloud only when it is "on" and the vapor concentration is in the 5% to 15% vapor concentration in air.
+Once ignited, the vapors will burn back to the LNG source.